boddenberg-it/croni/README.md

 Basically, croni adds a front end to cron for better overview and forces one to put each cronjob in a repository, which makes it easy to share, keep track of changes and deploy croni in seconds.

-The croni front end does not provide and interaction like triggering a build.
+The croni front end does not provide any interaction like triggering a build or the like.
 Furthermore, it only provides information about finished builds, i.e. no informaton about running jobs.

-List of functionalities/requirements:
+<u>List of functionalities/requirements:</u>

 * separate workspaces for each build
 * declaring global/job-specific timeout, recipients and failure message depending on exit code